16 ways to drive website traffic and increase search ranking

 The best solution to improve dwell time is to embed videos on your homepage.
 A relatively easy way to accomplish this is to repurpose some of your old content (blog posts, articles, etc.) and create videos out of them.
 Just be sure you don't bombard your users with a bunch of videos at the same time, especially ones that play automatically.

 Once you start adding varied content to your site, you'll notice that Google will tend to favor you over other sites that do not.
-We predict that pages with a combination of text and videos will see at least some increases in their dwell time and reduction of their bounce rate.
+We predict that pages with a combination of text and videos will see at least some increases in their dwell time and a reduction in their bounce rate.

-6. Improve SERP rankings with Youtube videos
+6. Improve SERP rankings with YouTube videos

-So how can you organically improve your SERP ranking?
+How can you organically improve your SERP ranking?

 When you search for a topic on Google, often you'll see YouTube videos as some of the first entries.
 Videos appear high in results because Google favors sites offering variable content, specifically interactive content like videos and GIFs.